AntQua/AntQua/README.md

 <h3 align="center">A Junior Full-Stack Web Developer</h3>

 - 🏠 Living in Lisbon, Portugal.

+- ♻ On a career change path from banking to web devlopment 💪

 - 🔭 Just finished the Web Development bootcamp at LeWagon Lisbon.